 O’Shea returned to full-time coaching with Harlequins in 2010 and led the team to three titles (European Challenge Cup 2011, Premiership title in 2012 and Anglo-Welsh Cup in 2013) before deciding last summer to make the step up to international rugby by becoming Italy’s head coach.

 The journey so far as been an exciting rollercoaster ride, not too dissimilar to his time playing for Ireland.
-The historic victory over South Africa last November, Italy’s first ever win over the southern hemisphere powerhouse, was sandwiched between a heavy loss to New Zealand, followed by a surprise defeat to lowly Tonga.
+The historic victory over South Africa November 2016, Italy’s first ever win over the southern hemisphere powerhouse, was sandwiched between a heavy loss to New Zealand, followed by a surprise defeat to Tonga.
+It was followed with the wooden spoon in last year’s 6 Nations.

 While O’Shea gets to work to make Italy more consistent, he can do so while living in one of the most desired locations of all of Europe – Lake Garda.
-That’s not a bad place to be after a life spent working abroad for the last 22 years.
-We hope it comforts him after Ireland win today!
+That’s not a bad place to be after a life spent working abroad for the last 23 years.
+We hope it comforts him after Ireland win this Saturday!

 EPIC The Irish Emigration Museum is an interactive experience that brings the story of this island’s migration history to life.
 Featuring over 320 people and countless stories from the 6th century to the present day, EPIC’s 20 themed galleries bring visitors on a spectacular journey through some of the 10 million people to have left these shores.
 Open daily in The chq Building from 10am, last entry 5pm.
 Book tickets here.